 Interviewer 2: [00:26:45] And one more question, did you ever face bugs connected with dimensionality?
 Of the layers.
 I know that you used the predefined models, but maybe you just gave the model some wrong input when you trained your last layers..

-Gunel: [00:27:07] Like the dimensionality of the input ,of the output.
+Interviewer1: [00:27:07] Like the dimensionality of the input ,of the output.

 Interviewee: [00:27:09] Okay.
 I was trying to remember.
 Okay.
 Yes, maybe.
 Again, sorry, I didn't really classify that as a bug.
 So something that happened maybe once is that, of course, if you are..
 It's it's different when you're working with the RGB data or grayscale because, of course, the number of channels is different - is its three in one case and one in the other.
 So sometimes I just mixed up the two and..
 But again it was just running it, you could clearly see that there was a three where there should have been a one or vice versa.
 So it was something very easy to detect and it caused just a couple of minutes rewriting a couple of lines of code.
 So that that's why I really did not remember that as a bug because.